Chevalière d'Éon: Life as a spy

-D'Éon returned to France in October 1760, and was granted a pension of 2,000 livres as reward for service in Russia.
+D'Éon returned to France in October 1760, and was granted a pension of 2,000 livres as a reward for her service in Russia.
 In May 1761, d'Éon became a captain of dragoons under Marshal de Broglie and fought in the later stages of the Seven Years' War.
-D'Éon served at the Battle of Villinghausen in July 1761, and was wounded at Ultrop.
-After Empress Elizabeth died in January 1762, d'Éon was considered for further service in Russia, but instead was appointed secretary to the Duke of Nevers, awarded 1,000 livres, and sent to London to draft the peace treaty that formally ended the Seven Years' War.
-The treaty was signed in Paris on 10 February 1763, and d'Éon was awarded a further 6,000 livres, and received the Order of Saint-Louis on 30 March 1763, becoming the Chevalier d'Éon.
-The title chevalier, French for 'knight', is also sometimes used for French noblemen.
+She served at the Battle of Villinghausen in July 1761, and was wounded at Ultrop.
+After Empress Elizabeth died in January 1762, d'Éon was considered for further service in Russia, but she instead was appointed secretary to the Duke of Nevers, awarded 1,000 livres, and sent to London to draft the peace treaty that formally ended the Seven Years' War.
+The treaty was signed in Paris on 10 February 1763, and d'Éon was awarded a further 6,000 livres.
+She received the Order of Saint-Louis on 30 March 1763, becoming the Chevalier d'Éon.
+The title chevalier, French for 'knight', is often used for French noblemen.

 Back in London, d'Éon became chargé d'affaires in April 1763, and then plenipotentiary minister—essentially interim ambassador—when the duc de Nivernais returned to Paris in July.
-D'Éon used this position also to spy for the king.
-D'Éon collected information for a potential French invasion of Britain—an unfortunate and clumsy initiative of Louis XV, of which Louis's own ministers were unaware—assisting a French agent, Louis François Carlet de La Rozière, who was surveying the British coastal defences.
-D'Éon formed connections with English nobility by sending them the produce of d'Éon's vineyard in France; d'Éon abundantly enjoyed the splendour of this interim embassy.
+D'Éon used this position to spy for the king.
+She collected information for a potential French invasion of Britain—an unfortunate and clumsy initiative of Louis XV, of which Louis's own ministers were unaware—assisting a French agent, Louis François Carlet de La Rozière, who was surveying the British coastal defences.
+D'Éon formed connections with English nobility by sending them the produce of her vineyard in France; she abundantly enjoyed the splendour of this interim embassy.